Last Updated on August 11, 2022 by Paul Guzman

-Believe it or not fall is just around the corner.
+Believe it or not, fall is just around the corner.
 I know it doesn’t seem like it with the high temps and humidity, but it is on the way.
-One may envision single leaves zig zagging down in various shades of yellows, oranges, reds, and all other hues in between.
-Of course we may be thinking of areas in the North East or North West where this comes naturally.
+One may envision single leaves zig-zagging down in various shades of yellows, oranges, reds, and all other hues in between.
+Of course, we may be thinking of areas in the Northeast or Northwest where this comes naturally.
+But you can have great color in your landscape in the American Southwest.
 Fall colors in the southwest make the desert come alive.

-Here in the southwest desert achieving this spectacle may be more of a challenge.
-A challenge yes, but not impossible with some careful thought and planning.
+Here in the Southwest desert achieving this spectacle may be more of a challenge.
+A challenge yes, but very doable with some careful thought and planning.
 Here are a few trees and shrubs that can help with this scenario.